google/security-research/kernelctf/rules.md

     * Note: We may still consider a bug 0-day at our discretion (e.g. although the bug was disclosed by Syzkaller more than 30 days ago, there is no fix and you convince the maintainers to fix the bug)

-If the submission targets a bug which is not patched yet (0-day or 1-day without a patch), then the submission process has one additional initial stage.
+A submission will not be eligible if the vulnerability details were reported somewhere (e.g. Pwn2Own) other than [security@kernel.org](mailto:security@kernel.org).

-The purpose of this additional stage is to make sure the vulnerability details are not shared with us before the patch is released but to still provide a 7-days long "protection window" for 0-day vulnerability founders in case some else makes a 1-day submission for the same vulnerability before the 0-day founder.
+The submission process has two stages to make sure the vulnerability details are not shared with us before the patch is released:

-In this stage:

-  0. Exploit the bug and capture the flag from the target environment (the flag is a proof of successful exploitation).

-     * The environments are not shared but running in separate VMs, so you don't have to worry about others stealing your 0-day.
+## Stage 1: Initial submission (before patch release)

-  1. Compress the exploit and its source code as a .tar.gz file and calculate its SHA256 checksum.
+  0. Compress the compiled `exploit` binary, its source code, and all the build files as a `.tar.gz` file.

      * Save this exact file, you will need to send us this later.

+     * Note: The evaluation system will extract the `exploit` binary from the archive and run it without recompilation.

      * Try to keep this file to the minimum necessary, leave out large files like e.g. `vmlinux`, `bzImage` as they can be downloaded separately if needed.

+  1. Upload the compressed file to the evaluation system, which will provide a flag upon successful exploitation.

-  2. Submit the flag and the hash via [this form](https://forms.gle/JA3XVBdmSbFmhgZQ9) with the additional details requested.
+  2. Submit the flag on [this form](https://forms.gle/JA3XVBdmSbFmhgZQ9) with the additional details requested.

      * Save the link as you’ll have to edit this form later.

+  3. Check the [public spreadsheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vS1REdTA29OJftst8xN5B5x8iIUcxuK6bXdzF8G1UXCmRtoNsoQ9MbebdRdFnj6qZ0Yd7LwQfvYC2oF/pubhtml) after submitting the form and confirm that your submission was added and your score is correct.

-  3. Check the [public spreadsheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vS1REdTA29OJftst8xN5B5x8iIUcxuK6bXdzF8G1UXCmRtoNsoQ9MbebdRdFnj6qZ0Yd7LwQfvYC2oF/pubhtml) that you actually took a free slot and your submission is not a dupe (if there is a race for a slot, it is possible that someone else was faster than you and took the slot).
-If your submission was dupe, you have to wait for new, empty slot to be released.
+  4. Wait until Friday at 12:00 UTC and verify that your submission won the current slot.
+If there are multiple submissions for the same slot, another submission with a higher score may take the slot.
+If your submission does not win, you must wait for a new, empty slot to be released (start from Step 1).

-  4. Report the vulnerability to security@kernel.org within 7 days of the first form submission.
+  5. Report the vulnerability to security@kernel.org within 7 days of winning the slot.

      * Note: A submission will be considered ineligible if it turns out that this requirement was not respected.

-  5. If you are not the author of the patch that fixes the bug make sure that you are credited in the `Reported-By` tag of the patch that fixes the bug.
+  6. If you are not the author of the patch that fixes the bug, make sure that you are credited in the `Reported-By` tag of the patch that fixes the bug.

      * Do not include the `Reported-By` tag if you both discovered the flaw and authored the patch.